josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️⚔️_the_orientalism_is_mindblowing.md

 from prior field logs and reports i dont want to share in public domain, this sexualisation of another man, which has been impersonated with personal ID markers (inc approx DOB), is a minstrel show by a white man who is *obsessed* with both admiring this man and also with the act of pretending to be this man.

+in a perpetrator with a delicate ego, we can all be fantastically unsurprised that this also includes fixated and obsessed attitudes towards sexually degrading this same man, if only by tinkering with some keystrokes.

 it is fixated. it is obsessive. it is *highly* sexualised and of course there has been colonially coded content injections.